neonichu/BBUToyUnboxing/README.md

+As of Xcode 6 Beta 5, this plugin __no longer needed__ to use custom frameworks inside Playgrounds.
+This repository is just here for historical purposes.

+To use custom frameworks, simply put your Playground in the same Xcode project as your framework target, see [this](https://github.com/neonichu/ContentfulDeliveryAPIFramework/tree/master/Playgrounds/SmallContentfulPlayground.playground) as an example.

+---

 ![Contentful Playground in Xcode](Screenshots/contentful-playground.png)

 Xcode 6 plugin which allows usage of custom frameworks inside [Playgrounds][4].
 Currently, this only supports OS X Playgrounds.